abinit/abinit/doc/tutorial/gwr_intro.md

 when the command line interface is used or `enable_gw_dpc="yes"` when `--with-config-file=FILE` is used to pass the configuration options to `configure` via an external FILE.

-To configure with ELPA + MKL, set the ELPAROOT env variable with :
+To configure with ELPA + MKL, set the ELPAROOT env variable with:

 ```
 export ELPAROOT="PATH_TO_ELPA_INSTALLATION_DIR"